 Typically, a diagnostic mammogram is ordered when a patient is showing possible signs or symptoms of breast cancer after a physical exam.
 These could be lumps, breast pain, skin thickening, nipple discharge, or any other abnormal changes.
 A diagnostic mammogram can also be ordered if a radiologist sees something suspicious on a patient’s screening mammogram such as masses and calcifications.

 Typically, this is not a standalone follow-up test to detect the presence of breast cancer.
 Other tests such as ultrasound and core-needle biopsy can also be requested depending on the patient’s case.

-A mammography exam or a mammogram can be conducted either for screening or for diagnosis.
+A mammogram can be used either for breast cancer screening or for diagnostic purposes.
 Both types of exams play a vital role in the early detection of breast cancer — even during a phase that the cancer cannot be felt by the patient yet.
 Though the technology used for these two types of exams are similar, they differ in purpose and set of procedures.